3 Things You Should Know about Life Settlements

 - Life settlement brokers must be licensed

-1. Life Policy Appraisals Should Be Free
+1. Should Life Policy Appraisals Be Free?
+Yes

 You made the right decision for your family when you bought a life insurance policy.
 It was one way to protect your loved ones in case something happened to you.